BlackCrowxyz/vue-resume/README.md

 # Vue-resume-maker

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started creating your resume with Vue 3 in Vite.

+## Todo

+- [x] Responsive design
+- [ ] Export PDF
+- [ ] Optimize for print
+- [ ] Add more info to resume structure
+- [ ] Add more theme
+- [ ] Enable user to modify the text
+- [ ] Add dark mode

 ## Recommended IDE Setup